Debajyoti111/ICapGen/README.md

 # Brief

 This is the backend for the website.
-The backend is built using Flask framework.
+The backend is built using Flask framework.<br>